New England Meteoritical Services Testing FAQ

 Frequently Asked Questions.

 This program has been testing samples for the public since 1993.
 Over the past couple of decades, we have built relationships with universities and researchers.
-It is this access and collaboration that keeps us on the front lines of meteoritic research enabling the Testing Program to be successful, providing accurate and economic screening of samples for the public quickly.
+This access and collaboration keep us on the front lines of meteoritic research, enabling the Testing Program to be successful and quickly provide accurate and economical screening of samples for the public.

 # 1. "How large a sample do you need for testing?"

-Small samples are fine, 10 to 20 grams is ideal.
-This is roughly the size of a marble.
+Small samples are acceptable; 10 to 20 grams is ideal, roughly the size of a marble.

 #2.
 "Can I find a meteorite with my metal detector?"

-Yes, around 95% of all stone meteorites contain some degree or percentage of ferric iron.
+Yes.
+Around 95% of all stone meteorites contain some degree or percentage of metallic iron in an alloy of Fe/Ni.
 Metal detectors will react to this.
-However, there is also a lot of iron in Earth's mineralogy, it's the 4th most common element in the Earth's crust.
-So, while Earth rocks do contain varying amounts of iron it's mostly in an oxidized, nonmetallic form.
-This is different than the iron/nickel seen in meteorites, and metal detectors can detect this.
-Metal detectors will also react to iron-rich sediments such as hematite, magnetite, goethite, and can react to many foundry artifacts and byproducts.
+However, there is also a lot of iron in Earth's mineralogy; it's the 4th most common element in the Earth's crust.
+So, while Earth rocks contain varying amounts of iron, they are primarily oxidized and nonmetallic.
+This iron is different from the iron/nickel seen in meteorites, which metal detectors can detect.
+Metal detectors will also react to iron-rich sediments such as hematite, magnetite, and goethite and will respond to many foundry artifacts and byproducts.

 #3.
 "How do I cut a sample to send you?"

 Many people will use a hacksaw for metallic specimens.
-For rocky specimens, they often use a Dremel tool or a cold chisel to break or pry off a small sample.
-We can take larger samples if you do not want to cut but you'll have to pay the return postage.
-However you do it be sure to wear eye protection.
+For rocky specimens, they will often use a Dremel tool or a cold chisel to break or pry off a small sample.
+We can take larger samples if you do not want to cut them, but you must pay the return postage.
+However you do it, be sure to wear eye protection when cutting.

 #4.
 "Will my samples be returned?"

-Yes, all samples sent from within the USA are returned.
+All samples sent from within the USA are returned through the USPS.
 Please keep the sample size small, 10 to 20 grams.
 Larger samples may require additional return postage.
-If you want to send a larger sample it may be a few dollars more in postage.
+Postage may be a few dollars more if you want to send a larger sample.
 Email us - Lab@meteorlab.com

 For International mailings, contact us.

 #5.
-"I think I found a meteorite, will send for testing.
-If it's not a meteorite can you tell us what it is?"
+"I think I found a meteorite; I will send it for testing.
+If it's not a meteorite, can you tell us what it is?"

 If your sample is a meteorite, we will tell you the type, probable classification, and estimated value.

 There are over 5,500 accepted minerals on Earth.
 Their identification is beyond the scope of the testing service program, but we do try to give you an opinion of what it is.
-We can refer you to a testing lab that can tell you the terrestrial mineralogy and chemistry if requested.
+If requested, we can refer you to a testing lab that can tell you about terrestrial mineralogy and chemistry.

 #6.
 "I found a meteorite, how do I sell it?"

-The first thing that you need to do is to have it examined and verified as a meteorite by a testing lab that verifies and or classifies meteorites.
+First, you need to have it examined and verified as a meteorite by a testing lab that verifies and/or classifies meteorites.
 If verified, you can then sell it as an unclassified meteorite if you like.
-Additionally, you can move towards formal classification and registration with the Meteoritical Society, and then sell it as a classified and registered meteorite.
+Additionally, you can move towards formal classification and registration with the Meteoritical Society and then sell it as a classified and registered meteorite.
 Classification is not part of the initial verification.

 #7.
 "Testing labs have complaints and negative reviews on web blogs and social media, can a jeweler test a meteorite instead?"

-Jewelers do not test meteorites and as for the negative reviews, yes, of course.
-Any lab, researcher, university or museum that tests meteorites for the public has some negative reviews online, often being called "charlatans" or "fraudulent".
+Jewelers do not test meteorites, and as for the negative reviews, yes.
+Any lab, researcher, university, or museum that tests meteorites for the public has some negative reviews online, often called "charlatans" or "fraudulent."
 Why?

-Because we often have to tell people "no, I'm sorry, your sample is not a meteorite".
+We often must tell people, "No, I'm sorry, your sample is not a meteorite."
 "No" is not the word people want to hear.
-Some will drive several hundred miles to a lab, bringing a rock they have had in their family for decades, absolutely convinced it's a meteorite.
-It its not then it's a long ride back for them.
+Some will drive several hundred miles to a lab, bringing a rock they have had in their family for decades, convinced it's a meteorite.
+If it's not, it's a long ride back for them.

-Some people will argue with you, some to the point where they become angry and some threaten to "expose" you online as a fraud or charlatan if you do not agree with them.
+Some people will argue with you, some to the point of anger, and some threaten to "expose" you online as a fraud or charlatan if you disagree with them.

-So, let's put this another way: You go before a Judge or Magistrate, you present your problem, they listen, evaluate any information you supply and render an opinion.
-If the Judge decides in your favor you love them.
+So, let's put this another way: You go before a Judge or Magistrate, you present your problem, and they listen, evaluate any information you supply, and render an opinion.
+If the Judge decides in your favor, you love them.
 But if the Judge decides against you, well, not so much love is there?

-This is similar to what we or any other testing lab does.
-We examine and evaluate what you send and render an opinion based upon accepted academic standards pertaining to peer-reviewed, scholarly, published definitions of meteorites.
+It is similar to what we or any other testing lab does.
+We examine and evaluate what you send and render an opinion based on accepted academic standards regarding peer-reviewed, scholarly, published definitions of meteorites.

-Negative reviews are not written because we or a testing facility were wrong in our testing results, they are written by people who were told "no".
+People do not write negative reviews because we or a testing facility were wrong in our testing results; they are written by people who were told "no".
 Social media gives everyone a voice.

 Additionally, you have other choices.
 We are not the only meteorite testing facility.
 You can contact and send samples to any facility on this list that is accepting samples from the public: